ethanhs/ModernResizer/README.txt

 This program is freeware.
 It allows you to resize and move the Windows 8(or 8.1) start menu.
 You have 2 options to run it:

 1. Command line with arguments.
-Just run "Resize -h" in the folder containing the program.
+Just run "ResizeStart -h" in the folder containing the program.
 It will print out the help

 2. With the user interface.
-Just double click the program, or run "Resize" in  the folder containing the program.
+Just double click the program, or run "ResizeStart" in  the folder containing the program.

 This program is licensed under the BSD license (below).